Iksich/my-budget/README.md

 ## Overview

-This project was developed as part of an assignment to create a full-stack web application for managing personal finances.
+This project was developed to create a full-stack web application for managing personal finances.
 The application allows users to track income and expenses, view financial summaries, and analyze financial data.
 It adheres to specified requirements and best practices in software development.

 ## Assignment Requirements